 Women LOVE to share their birth stories.
 The beautiful, the ugly, the graphic.
-But for some reason many women do not share what to expect just after the baby arrives.
+For some reason many women do not share what to expect just after the baby arrives.
 This hospital bag checklist will give you the details you need to know and perhaps some insight into what to expect with the changes happening with your body now that the baby is here.

 So I am going to lay it all out there.
 I am now in my third trimester with my fourth baby and when I was giving advice to a friend about strange things to expect or what to do and I realized I should probably write this all down before I forget!
 I really hope this helps you!
 I have experienced vaginal births and I am certain there are specific things to expect with c-sections like the trapped gas issue after surgery, but I will leave that post up to Melissa because I am certainly not an expert on that!

 Whether this is your first or your fifth baby you are experiencing something new together.
 Things may have gone differently then you expected they would.
 Perhaps you experienced a really fast delivery, a really long delivery, a smooth apgar test, or a baby in distress.
 No matter what the situation is there will be new things to explore like nursing the baby, changing the baby, and getting to know each other.
 Be patient and enjoy this process, most importantly give yourself the opportunity to just soak in the moment that is, you have welcomed a beautiful, new soul into this world and to marvel at this alone is time well spent.

 Your little babe is new to this world too.
 Be patient with the whole process and ask for help when you need it.
 Postpartum blues are a real thing and if you are feeling hopeless or dangerous please seek help immediately.
 You are not alone in this and there are ways to make it better.
 Oftentimes I have found that my friends who have experience post-partum don’t even realize that they are in the fog of it until much later.
 If you are experiencing anxiety, anger, extreme sadness, or feelings of distress talk to your doctor and those who love you.